-These fun games are perfect for indoor gross motor sensory play!
+These fun indoor games are perfect for developing kids’ gross motor skills!
 Simple to set up and great for getting out extra energy.
-Do you have a gross motor, sensory seeker?
+Do you have a gross motor sensory seeker?
 Do you have a VERY active child?
-I do, so I created these super easy indoor gross motor sensory games.
-We can enjoy these gross motor sensory games anytime!
-For some different variations also check out our line jumping and tennis ball games too!
+I do!
+Here I created these super easy indoor gross motor activities to enjoy anytime!
+For different variations also check out our line jumping and tennis ball games too!

-All children will have fun with these gross motor sensory games.
+These gross motor ideas are useful for children with sensory seeking needs.
+However all children will have fun with these sensory motor activities.
 Grab a roll of painters tape, a heavy ball or object to push, and some plastic eggs.
 Move aside the furniture if you can to make a large space or just create one line!

-What do I mean by Proprioception Input & Vestibular Sensory Play?
+What is Proprioception Input & Vestibular Sensory Play?

-What is proprioception input?
-It is input from muscles, joints and other tissues that help to create body awareness.
-Jumping, Pushing, Pulling, Catching, Rolling and Bouncing to name a few are all common ways to do this!
-What is vestibular sensory input?
-It is all about movement!
-Some movements in particular like swinging, rocking, are hanging upside down are good examples!
+Proprioception input is input from muscles, joints and other tissues that help to create body awareness.
+Jumping, Pushing, Pulling, Catching, Rolling and Bouncing to name a few are all common ways to do this.

 Create as many lines as your space allows using different angles for each one!